CARTAvis/manual_source/source/installation_and_configuration.rst

      ./CARTA-v1.1-RedHat7.AppImage

-  b) (**Highly recommanded**) Set up an alias in your shell script file.
+  b) (**Highly recommended**) Set up an alias in your shell script file.
 For example, if your are using bash and the AppImage happens to be in your Downloads folder, open your ~/.bashrc file in a text editor and add a line

   .. code-block:: bash